victorgan/victorgan.github.io/_posts/2020-12-21-canonical-folders.markdown

 title: Canonical Folders
 ---

+## Organize the Files
+I started experimenting with  [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten)-style note taking.
+This meant I quickly made hundreds of files and needed to organize them somehow.
+Some say to have a single folder and just search, but I often couldn't remember an appropriate query.
+Others use maps of content, but those need organizing, too.
+Enter [Johnny Decimal](https://johnnydecimal.com/), a folder naming scheme for organizing projects.
+I liked it and settled on something like it.
+So here's my take for a file organization system.

 ## Overview
-I have a system for organizing files in a filesystem.
-The system has a single rule.
+This is a system for organizing my files.
+It's a folder naming system with a single rule.
 Additional best practices naturally emerge, but the rule stands alone.

 **Every folder name is prefixed by a single digit**.

-I call the system **Canonical Folders**.
+That's it.
+That's the system.
+I call it **Canonical Folders**.
 A folder is a canonical folder if:
 - Its name is prefixed by a single digit,
 - Its digit is unique among sibling folders and directly follows the previous digit, and
 - Every folder in it is also a canonical folder.
 Every single folder.

 Here's a truncated example of the canonical folders for my zettelkasten-style knowledge garden: